neo4j-contrib/spatial/README.md

   The removal of this support required that all internal API's needed to include parameters for the current transaction, and only the specific surface designed for embedded use not have that.
 * The library made use of Lucene based explicit indexes in many places.
-  The removal of support for explicit indexes required completely new solutions in sevaral places:
+  The removal of support for explicit indexes required completely new solutions in several places:
 	* The `OSMImporter` will instead now use normal Neo4j schema indexes (introduced in 2.0).
 	  However, these can only be created in separate index transactions.
 	  Due to the new transaction model this requires stopping the import transaction,